emilylasecki/Nonogram-Counting/README.md

 # Nonograms Principle of Inclusion Exclusion

+This project has been completed.
+For results and a more thorough explanation of nonograms, please view Conclusions.pdf.

 Nonograms is a puzzle game involving m x n grids where the player must fill in tiles or leave them blank based on a list of clues.
 These clues dictate the order and number of tiles that must be filled in, but leaves out information on how big gaps of no color are.
 This principle of giving some information but not all of it makes for a fun game, but presents many mathematical questions.
 For a more detailed explanation on nonograms, I recommend https://webpbn.com/ as a first resource.
 Navigate to forums and find the post #99 by Jan Wolter for solving techniques.

 For the use of explanations, I refer to a solvable grid as unique if there exists exactly one grid that fits the provided clues.
 A grid is not unique if the provided instructions can lead to more than one version of the grid.
 A grid is not solvable if the provided instructions do not produce any grids.
 I am focusing on the former two with this program.